EOEPCA/system-description/docs/resources/catalogue.md

 > In the first instant, gather relevant information from existing docs/wikis where it exists, and collate here.<br>
 > Use dedicated markdown files to separate the sub-section content if needed.<br>
 > Use diagrams if useful.
 > This section describes the Resource Catalogue building-block.
-The relationship of the Resource Catalogue to other components is described here https://raw.githubusercontent.com/EOEPCA/eoepca/v1.1/release-notes/release-description/reference-impl.png
+The relationship of the Resource Catalogue to other components is described <a href="https://raw.githubusercontent.com/EOEPCA/eoepca/v1.1/release-notes/release-description/reference-impl.png">here</a>

 ## Description